Wierzbowsky/Caslink/readme.txt

 If you wish to contact the author of Caslink projects - Alexey Podrezov, please feel free to send a message to the following e-mail address:

- alexey.podrezov@gmail.com
+ alexey.podrezov (at) gmail.com
+ wierzbowsky (at) rbsc.su

-If you would like to make a small donation as appreciation of the author's effort, please use the above e-mail address to send a few bucks via PayPal.
+If you would like to make a small donation as appreciation of the author's effort, please use the first e-mail address to send a few bucks via PayPal.

 ========================================================================